 Aaron Keck is known to many by sound, not sight.

-Donna Bradley, Community Kitchen Manager for Interfaith Council, lost her battle with cancer this week
+Donna Bradley, Community Kitchen Manager for Interfaith Council, lost her battle with cancer

 Madrid Danner-Smith says "I'm from the hood."

 Gordon Jameson is a founding member of Frank Gallery in Chapel Hill.

 Braxton Foushee: Be at the table at all times.

 Oscar Garcia enjoys helping people access health care.Beth May, the Tempeh Girl was “too wussified to stay in the cold.”

 Elijah “Eli” Belz has owned Hillsborough Bike Shop with his father for two years.